DimitriVavoulisPortfolio/aws-serverless-nlp-sentiment-4M-product-reviews/README.md

-# Low cost Sentiment Analysis Model for Product Reviews
+# Sentiment Analysis Model for Product Reviews

 ## Project Overview

 This project is a production-ready DistilBERT Sentiment Analysis model for product reviews desgined as a low cost but still industry-quality market research tool, it was trained with a dataset of over 4 million Amazon product reviews to work for a wide variety of products and to distinguish with the nuiance of an actual market researcher in a highly scalable manner.
-This projects comes with designs for a serverless live demo in AWS.
+This project comes with designs for a serverless live demo in AWS.

 ### Key Features